-- (1) Employees must declare, and submit in writing to the Chief Executive Officer, details of any non-financial interests that they consider could bring about conflict with the Council's interests. - (2) Employees must declare, and submit in writing to the Chief Executive Officer, details of any financial interests that could conflict with the Council's interests. - (3) Employees should declare to the Chief Executive Officer, membership of any organisation which is not open to the public and has no formal membership but to which the individual owes a commitment of allegiance and which has secrecy about rules, membership or conduct. - Employees must not, in respect of data held by the Council, access or deal with their own personal records/information/data or that of their family or close friends
+- 8.1 Employees must declare, and submit in writing to the Chief Executive Officer, details of any non-financial interests that they consider could bring about conflict with the Council's interests. - 8.2 Employees must declare, and submit in writing to the Chief Executive Officer, details of any financial interests that could conflict with the Council's interests. - 8.3 Employees should declare to the Chief Executive Officer, membership of any organisation which is not open to the public and has no formal membership but to which the individual owes a commitment of allegiance and which has secrecy about rules or membership. - 8.4 Employees must not, in respect of data held by the Council, access or deal with their own personal records/information/data or that of their family or close friends

-9. Equality Issues
+9. Equality issues

-- (1) The Council is committed to a policy of equal opportunities in the full context of employment issues and all officers responsible for recruitment, training, promotion and career development shall select candidates irrespective of whether they have a 'protected characteristic'.
-'Protected characteristics' covered by the Equalities Act 2010 are because of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation or any personal characteristic of the individual, whether the person possesses a particular characteristic or it is perceived they do. - (2) All members of the community, customers, councillors and other employees have a right to be treated with fairness and equity. - (3) Employees are expected to carry out their duties and responsibilities in accordance with the Council's Equalities Policy.
+9.1 The Council is committed to a policy of equal opportunities in the full context of employment issues and all officers responsible for recruitment, training, promotion and career development shall select candidates irrespective of whether they have a 'protected characteristic'.
+'Protected characteristics' covered by the Equalities Act 2010 are because of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation or any personal characteristic of the individual, whether the person possesses a particular characteristic or it is perceived they do

+- 9.2 All members of the community, customers, councillors and other employees have a right to be treated with fairness and equity. - 9.3 Employees are expected to carry out their duties and responsibilities in accordance with the Council's Equalities Policy.
 Employees must not discriminate against or harass any member of the public or colleague on grounds of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation.

-10. Contracts, Procurement and Tendering
+10. Contracts Procurement and Tendering

-- (1) Employees involved in the tendering process and dealing with contractors should be clear on the separation of client and contractor roles within the Council.
-Senior employees who have both a client and contractor responsibility must be aware of the need for accountability and openness. - (2) Employees in contractor or client units must exercise fairness and impartiality when dealing with all customers, suppliers, other contractors and sub-contractors. - (3) Employees who are privy to confidential information on tenders or costs for either internal or external contractors should not disclose that information to any unauthorised party or organisation. - (4) Employees contemplating a management buyout should, as soon as they have formed a definite intent, inform the appropriate manager and withdraw from the contract awarding processes. - (5) Employees should ensure that no special favour is shown to current or recent former employees or their friends, partners, close relatives or associates in awarding contracts to businesses run by them or employing them in a senior or relevant managerial capacity. - (6) Employees must ensure that any action taken in respect of the tendering process, dealing with contractors or in the procurement of goods or services is compliant with the Council's Contract Procedure Orders and Financial Regulations. - (7) Employees dealing with contractors should ensure that they do not use their professional relationship to obtain advantageous prices for themselves, which would not be available to all employees, or where the obtaining of this advantageous price would be to the detriment of the Council.
+- 10.1 Employees involved in the tendering process and dealing with contractors should be clear on the separation of client and contractor roles within the Authority.
+Senior employees who have both a client and contractor responsibility must be aware of the need for accountability and openness. - 10.2 Employees in contractor or client units must exercise fairness and impartiality when dealing with all customers, suppliers, other contractors and sub-contractors. - 10.3 Employees who are privy to confidential information on tenders or costs for either internal or external contractors should not disclose that information to any unauthorised party or organisation. - 10.4 Employees contemplating a management buyout should, as soon as they have formed a definite intent, inform the Director and withdraw from the contract awarding processes. - 10.5 Employees should ensure that no special favour is shown to current or former employees or their friends, partners, relatives or associates in awarding contracts to businesses run by them or employing them in a senior or relevant managerial capacity. - 10.6 Employees must ensure that any action taken in respect of the tendering process, dealing with contractors or in the procurement of goods or services is compliant with the Council's Standing Orders and Financial Regulations. - 10.7 Employees dealing with contractors should ensure that they do not use their professional relationship to obtain advantageous prices for themselves, which would not be available to all employees, or where the obtaining of this advantageous price would be to the detriment of the Council.